ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 To get a sense of the limitations and potential of Evo 2, I'd recommend reading the socratic dialogue in [owlposting](https://x.com/owl_posting)'s [two](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [blogs](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) about Evo 2.
 I generally agree with owlposting's high-level assessment:
 - Evo 2 needs real-world validation for pathogenicity prediction to be used in production workflows, because it was only evaluated with digital models, not on any real-world biological experiments.
 - High-fidelity genome generation at scale is only possible with large models such as Evo 2, not through manual human design.
-But, the utility today is bottlenecked by DNA synthesis costs.
+But the utility today is bottlenecked by DNA synthesis costs.

 LLMs today are useful for real-world tasks because reward models for language can already be approximated at a reasonable cost.
 This has been shown with RLHF for qualitative reasoning tasks and specific RL reward models for tasks such as math and coding.
 On the other hand, DNA foundation models like Evo 2 don’t have access to the same quantity of high fidelity data.
 Getting reward signals from biological systems is difficult because you need to run experiments *over days or weeks*, which can't be accelerated by just adding more compute.
-To create useful RL environments for Evo 2, you need to loop in high-throughput biological systems!
+To create useful RL environments for Evo 2, you need to integrate with high-throughput biological systems.
 To accelerate biological research with Evo 2, we’ll need better virtual environments for training, tighter integration with high-throughput experiments, and reward modeling that bridges the computational-to-experimental gap.

 Though Evo 2 is a step in the right direction towards an ["App Store for Biology"](https://www.sequoiacap.com/podcast/training-data-patrick-hsu/), the real bottlenecks in applying these models are not in the model architectures themselves, but in the challenges of real-world biological validation.
 Unlike software, where closed-loop feedback and rapid iteration are possible, biological research is constrained by the cost and complexity of experiments and data collection.
 Progress with Evo 2 and other models will depend as much on building better experimental and data infrastructure as on advances in model design.